Friday, May 4, 2007

 Knowing he’s won her approval

-The cord was cut but the cord remains
+The cord was cut but the connection remains

 And no anaesthetic can dull